J-Kallunki/skeleton-styled/README.md

 # skeleton-styled 1.0.0-alpha

-skeleton-styled is a fork of [skeleton-flexbox](https://github.com/andreobriennz/skeleton-flexbox) basically is the same skeleton with flexbox added and more styles.
+skeleton-styled is a fork of [skeleton-flexbox](https://github.com/andreobriennz/skeleton-flexbox).
+Basically is the same skeleton with flexbox added and more styles.
 Just a step forward to a framework trying to keep the css lightweight.

 [Demo](https://44r0n.github.io/skeleton-styled/).

 ## Getting Started

-Check the acutal release.
+Check the actual release.
 Get `skeleton-styled.css` for developing purpose and `skeleton-styled.min.css` for production prupose.

 ### Installing